See my Pbase site, where I post all my photographs that I think might help people identify birds.

 campus, where we live and work. ("We" includes Barbara

-Babcock, who often notices birds that I miss.)
+Babcock, who doesn't consider herself a birder, but sometimes notices birds that I miss.)
 Top left is our backyard

 and below that Frenchman's